 <2016> The year started in the best possible way for Carlsen when he scored 9/13 to win outright at the category 20 Tata Steel (2016) event, a point ahead of Caruana and Ding Liren.
 This was his fifth win at Wijk aan Zee, tying with Anand for the record number of wins at this event, which has been running since 1938.
 In April, he won the Norway Chess (2016) event for the first time, scoring 6/9 to finish outright first, a half point ahead of outright second placed Aronian who won their individual game; Carlsen also won the preliminary Norway Blitz (2016) with 7.5/9, a point ahead of outright second placed Giri, to win the right to five starts as white in the nine round principal tournament.
 In July, Carlsen emerged as the outright winner of the Bilbao Masters (2016), well ahead of the runner up Nakamura.

 <2017> Wesley So broke Carlsen's winning run at Wijk aan Zee, with the latter finishing outright second on 8/13 at the Tata Steel (2017).
 In April Carlsen finished equal second alongside Caruana with 4/7 (+1=6), a point and a half behind outright winner Aronian at the category 20 GRENKE Chess Classic (2017).
 After easily winning the Altibox Norway (Blitz) (2017) to determine the draw for the main event, Carlsen returned his worst result in over a decade to score 4/9 at the category 22 Altibox Norway (2017), narrowly missing out on last place and coming to within one game of losing his number one world ranking.
 He regained some form at the category 22 Sinquefield Cup (2017), placing second with 5.5/9, half a point behind the winner Vachier-Lagrave, the only player who defeated Carlsen in this event.
-He seems to have returned to form with an uncontested first place in the powerful Isle of Man Open (2017), finishing with 7.5/9, half a point clear of Anand and Nakamura, and also boosting his rating back to 2837 (live), his best since April 2017
+He seems to have returned to form with an uncontested first place in the powerful Isle of Man Open (2017), finishing with 7.5/9, half a point clear of Anand and Nakamura, and also boosting his rating back to 2837 (live), his best since April 2017.
+His equal 3rd at the London Chess Classic (2017) enabled him to win the 2017 Grand Chess Tour.

 <2018> The new year saw a continuation of Carlsen's improved form when he won the Tata Steel (2018) in a 2 game blitz tiebreaker from Giri, after both finished on 9/13.
-This also improved his rating to its highest (2844) since November 2016.
+This also improved his rating to its highest (2843) since November 2016.
+His second place to Fabiano Caruana, the next Challenger for Magnus's title, with 5.5/9 at the GRENKE Chess Classic (2018) in March 2018 was followed in the next month by Carlsen returning to the winner's circle by winning the category 22 Gashimov Memorial (2018), half a point clear from the runner-up Ding Liren, who incidentally reached his peak rating and ranking (world #5) to date for his result in this event.

 Carlsen won the Glitnir Blitz Tournament in 2006 in Iceland.
 In September 2006 Carlsen placed 8th out of 16 participants at the World Blitz Championship (2006) in Rishon LeZion, Israel.
 In the blitz tournament associated with the Tal Memorial 2006, namely the Tal Blitz Cup, Carlsen scored 17½/34 points and placed 9th in a group of 18 participants.
 In March 2007, Carlsen played for the first time in the Melody Amber blind and rapid chess tournament in Monte Carlo.
 In the 11 rounds of the 16th Amber Tournament (Blindfold) (2007), he achieved eight draws and three losses (placing =9th) then scored three wins, seven draws and one loss in the 16th Amber Tournament (Rapid) (2007) (=2nd), for an overall 8th place in the combined tournament.
 In March 2008, Carlsen played for the second time in the Melody Amber blind and rapid chess tournament, which was held in Nice for the first time.
 Carlsen achieved four wins, four draws and two losses in the Amber Tournament (Blindfold) (2008), and three wins, two losses, and six draws in the Amber Tournament (Blindfold) (2008), resulting in a shared second place in the overall tournament.